rainbowdashlabs/sql-java/docs/01/preface.md

 ## Minecraft relation

 Because most of the Java programmers can be found in the Minecraft community, the examples on this page are sometimes Minecraft related.
-I also encountered the most flawed code for database integration in this community.
-However the examples and advices given in this repository can be generally applied to all applications that are in need of a database integration.
+I also encountered the most flawed code for database implementations in this community.
+However the examples and advices given in this repository can be generally applied to all applications that are in need of a database connections.